Main Content

 end

-The defineCM function returns the handle to the context menu that it creates.
-Assign this handle to the ContextMenu property of the line objects as they are created by the plot function:
+The defineCM function returns the context menu object that it creates.
+Assign this object to the ContextMenu property of the line objects created by the plot function.